Cuba (film)

-Cuba is a 1979 American adventure thriller film directed by Richard Lester and starring Sean Connery, portraying the build-up to the 1958 Cuban Revolution, filmed in Panavision.
+Cuba is a 1979 American adventure action film directed by Richard Lester and starring Sean Connery, portraying the build-up to the 1958 Cuban Revolution, filmed in Panavision.
 Lester developed the film out of a conversation with a friend, with significant influence from the 1942 film Casablanca.

 Plot

 In 1959 former British Major and mercenary Robert Dapes (Sean Connery) arrives in Cuba under General Bello's (Martin Balsam) orders as part of the dictator Fulgencio Batista's forces.
 He is to train the Cuban army to resist Fidel Castro's revolt.
 Before he even begins his task, he encounters an old flame, Alexandra Lopez de Pulido (Brooke Adams), whom he repeatedly pursues.
 The plot winds around the tremendous wealth of the Cuban leaders, the mainly American tourists with their seemingly endless money, the poverty-stricken and ex-urban slums where many Cubans live, and the rum and cigar factory owned by Alexandra's selfish husband Juan Pulido (Chris Sarandon) and managed by Alexandra.

 When Alexandra's husband takes her out and expects her to drink with a potential (factory) investor and his prostitute, she leaves the restaurant and meets Robert.
 Furious with her husband, she spends time with Robert, reminiscing about their affair in North Africa (when she was 15 and he was 30).
 They go to a motel and make love.
 They care for one another, but Robert will not stay in Cuba.

 The following day, the Cuban workers strike, including those in Alexandra's factory.
 Robert is taken captive by several Cuban rebels, which leads to an attack against a military facility.
 Robert escapes, and alienated from the corrupt Cuban government that he has come to loathe, aids the rebels in defeating the government troops.

 Alexandra watches events pass by, believing life will soon return to normal.
 Robert begs her to leave, either to be with him or simply to escape Cuba.
 She refuses.
 Alex's husband is killed by the same Cuban rebel who stalked Robert throughout the film.

 Ultimately, Robert, not seeing Alexandra at the airport, boards the aircraft to escape with other foreigners.
 Meanwhile, Alexandra is present, outside the fence, weeping as she watches Robert board the aircraft.

 Robert and most of the other American, British, and wealthy Cubans flee from Cuba as Fidel comes to power while Alexandra remains behind, alone, to face an unknown future under the new communist government.